loan-wolf/Smart-Contracts/README.md

 These are the V2 contracts for loanwolf decentralized non-colateralized lending.
 Unlike V1, the ERC20 payment contract standard here exists as an overridable template for issuing loans with payment in ERC20 tokens.
 There are 3 important contracts here.
 Bonds.sol, ERC20PaymentStandard.sol and ERC20CollateralStandard.sol.
 The depreciated SimpleEthPayment.sol is there as well.
 There is also a mock dai contract meant for testing as an erc20 token.
 There is no functionality, it only exists for testing.
 Truffle tets are in the tests folder.
 Migrations are not complete so don't just copy those over.
 Bellow are the descriptions of the functions for the relevant contracts.

+NOTE: Contracts are now using Solc 0.6.6.
+That is because this commit includes Chainlink and the Chainlink client is not yet working with newer Solidity Compier versions.
+This has caused the need for some changes.
+Which will be expressed here.

 Bonds.sol (v2)
 ==============